Boundedness of Journ\'{e} operators with matrix weights: One-parameter and biparameter matrix Ap weights

 Let $E$ be a bounded measurable subset of $\R^n$ of non-zero measure.
-In what follows, $E$ will always be considered to be equipped with normalized Lebesgue measure; in particular, we follow this convention in the notation $L^{p}(E;C^{d})$, $1<p<\infty$.
-Let $W$ be a $M_{d}(\C)$-valued function on $E$ that is integrable over $E$ (meaning that $\strokedint_{E}|W(x)|\mathd x<\infty$) and that takes a.e.~values in the set of positive-definite $d\times d$-matrices.
+In what follows, $E$ will always be considered to be equipped with normalized Lebesgue measure; in particular, we follow this convention in the notation $L^{p}(E;C^{d})$, $1<p<\infty$, and we emphasize it when integrating by using the notation $\strokedint_E \mathd x.$ Let $W$ be a $M_{d}(\C)$-valued function on $E$ that is integrable (meaning that $\strokedint_{E}|W(x)|\mathd x<\infty$) and that takes a.e.~values in the set of positive-definite $d\times d$-matrices.
 In the rest of this subsection, we fix $1<p<\infty$.
 We denote

 for all $\C^d$-valued measurable functions $f$ on $E$.
 Notice that by the spectral theorem we have $|W(x)^{1/p}|^{p}=|W(x)|$ for a.e. $x\in E$, therefore $W^{1/p}$ is $p$-integrable over $E$.
-Goldberg \cite[Proposition 1.2]{goldberg} proved (in the generality of abstract norms on $\C^d$) as an application of the standard properties of John ellipsoids that there exists a (not necessarily unique) positive-definite matrix $\cW\ci{E}\in M_{d}(\C)$, such that
+Using standard properties of John ellipsoids, Goldberg \cite[Proposition 1.2]{goldberg} proved that there exists a (not necessarily unique) positive-definite matrix $\cW\ci{E}\in M_{d}(\C)$, such that

-We emphasize that normalized Lebesgue measure over $E$ is used in \eqref{reducing_matrices_definition}, and that the constants in the inequalities in \eqref{reducing_matrices_definition} do not depend on $W$, the set $E$ or $p$: all this information has been absorbed in $\cW\ci{E}$.
+We emphasize that the constants in the inequalities in \eqref{reducing_matrices_definition} do not depend on $W$, the set $E$ or $p$: all this information has been absorbed in $\cW\ci{E}$.
 The matrix $\cW\ci{E}$ is called \emph{reducing matrix} (or \emph{reducing operator}) of $W$ over $E$ corresponding to the exponent $p$.
 We emphasize that in this paper, reducing matrices are always chosen to be self-adjoint.
-If $d=1$, i.e. $W$ is scalar-valued, then one can clearly take (and we will always be taking) $\cW\ci{E}:=(W)\ci{E}^{1/p}$.
-Moreover, if $p=2$, then
+If $d=1$, i.e. $W$ is scalar-valued, then we simply take $\cW\ci{E}:=\La W\Ra\ci{E}^{1/p}$.
+On the other hand, if $p=2$ and for any $d,$ we have